 Chapters may require a specific manner of dress only under the following conditions:

-Specified manners of dress are only permissible for events and activities where there is a valid purpose for the attire.
+events and activities where there is a valid purpose for the attire.
 Examples would be wearing an event t-shirt during an event, wearing letters at a function with multiple organizations, or wearing professional attire (jacket and tie, etc.) to a chapter meeting or ritual wear.

 In all cases, the required dress must be appropriate to the weather, environment, situation, and activities to be performed.